What is Vinyasa Yoga?

 Vinyasa Yoga: Concept in Practice

 The main goal of asana practice is to bring the stillness of the mind.
 One of the age-old methods of bringing the stillness of the mind is through the stillness of the body.
 This is the basis of traditional Hatha Yoga practice.
-Therefore, you will see Hatha Yoga asanas will be gentle and slower.
-You are expected to stay longer in the state of the asana as keeping the body still in order to keep the mind still is the process in Hatha Yoga.
+Therefore, you will see Hatha Yoga asanas, which will be gentler and slower.
+You are expected to stay longer in the state of the asana as keeping the body still to keep the mind still is the process in Hatha Yoga.

-It is still possible to rhythmically move the body and in the process of moving the body, the mind can be still.
+It is still possible to rhythmically move the body, and in the process of moving the body, the mind can be in the stillness.
 A better example would be a moving fan.
-Similarly, the body will be moving rhythmically with the focus on the breath and mind in the practice and it leads to the stillness of the mind.
+Similarly, the body will be moving rhythmically with the focus on the breath and mind in the practice, leading to the stillness of the mind.
 This is the concept of Vinyasa Yoga.